getampt/docs/data.md

 await data.getByLabel("label1", "product-released:2023-07-01");
 ```

-Unlike `keys`, Labels **DO NOT NEED TO BE UNIQUE**.
-This means that multiple items can share the same exact Label value, giving you the ability to return a group of items (as in the example above) that have the same "released" date.
-Like `keys`, Labels can be [queried with conditionals](#querying-with-conditionals) if using a Collection.
+Unlike `keys`, labels **DO NOT NEED TO BE UNIQUE**.
+This means that multiple items can share the same exact label value, giving you the ability to return a group of items (as in the example above) that have the same "released" date.
+Like `keys`, Labels can be [queried with conditionals](#querying-with-conditionals) if using a collection.

 !!! note
-You can have up to **five labels** on a single item.
+You can have up to **five labels** per item.
 !!!

 Labels also support **default** values.
 This allows you to only overwrite a label's value if it isn't already set on an item.
 To set a default value for a label, wrap the value in a single item array: